Limited Assurance Report of the Independent Auditor regarding Sustainability Information1

 [German Public Auditor]

-1 Our engagement applied to the German version of the Corporate Responsibility Progress Report 2018/19.
-This text is a translation of the Independent Assurance Report issued in the German language, whereas the German text is authoritative.
+1 Our engagement applied to the German version of the Report 2016/17.
+This text is a translation of the Independent Assurance Report issued in German language, whereas the German text is authoritative.